Tabernacle Choir: Tours

+Multi-year global ministry tour

+A "heritage tour," which would have taken the choir to various European venues, had been planned for 2021, but was postponed to 2022, before subsequently being canceled.
+In 2023, the choir announced it would embark on a multi-year, multi-stop global ministry tour.
+The first stop took the choir to Mexico City, Mexico for six days, where they performed multiple concerts, engaged in service projects, and recorded a music video.
+In late 2023, the choir announced that the next stop in their tour would be the Philippines in 2024.

 Christmas concerts

 The choir performs an annual Christmas concert in the Conference Center in Salt Lake City during the month of December.
-Typically, the concert consists of three performances: a Thursday dress rehearsal, followed by Friday and Saturday concerts.
+Typically, the concert series consists of a Wednesday dress rehearsal, Saturday afternoon recording session and three performances on Thursday, Friday and Saturday evenings followed with a shortened version of the concert on Sunday morning in the weekly Music and the Spoken Word broadcast.
 The combined audience for each concert series is approximately 63,000.
 Tickets to the concert are free, and are available on a first-come, first-served basis.
 A live album (CD/DVD) is typically released, along with the concert being aired on PBS and BYUtv, during December of the following year.
+The concert traditionally concludes with a performance of "Angels, from the Realms of Glory".

 Guest artists participate and sing with the choir most years.
 A guest narrator is also invited most years to read the Christmas story from the Book of Luke.
 Past guest artists have included: